akshitagupta15june/Face-X/Awesome-face-operations/Colorful Sketch Filter/README.md

 ## Steps:
 * Firstly imported the required libraries which are Numpy, Os, Matplotlib and Cv2.
-* Read the input path of the image/Real image given using os and finally reading it using cv2
+* Taking path of the image/Real image as input using os and finally reading it using cv2

 ## Methods Used
 * Used Bilateral Filter